davnotdev/schemajen/README.md

 Schemajen is a tool that makes the process almost painless.
 Given a JSON request, response, or literally anything, SchemaJen can infer working language bindings.

+## Language Support

+- Rust
+- Typescript
+- Python 3.8+

+> Feel free to send in language requests or additional implementations!

 ## Try it now!

 You can try the web version of SchemaJen [here](https://davnotdev.github.io/schemajen).